Airi20/Airi-Ishikawa/README.md

 A Java-based app that calculates forces in 2D truss structures and visualizes them with color-coded diagrams.
 Built with Swing, powered by math.

 **Note**: The UI and code comments are written in **Japanese**.
+⚠️ **This project is currently incomplete.**

+It is in the testing phase, so usage and structure may change as development continues.

+Please use with caution.

 <p align="center">
   <img src="screenshot1.png" alt="TrussForce Screenshot 1" width="600"/>